chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

       * - text, image, swap, or include
         - text, image, swap, or include

 The table cells support images and includes, along with all of the other standard Sphinx that is being used here.
 The widths can be changed and the number of columns can be changed too.
-In general, Opscode is trying to keep the number of columns below 4.
+In general, |opscode| is trying to keep the number of columns below 4.
 When creating a list table, think about what it will look like in HTML, PDF, man-page, and other formats and keep in mind the width limitations inherent in print formats.

 .. warning:: Tables (as opposed to list tables) should never be used.
 This is, in part, to help ensure that all topics can work in any published format, including HTML, PDF, and man-page, but also because list tables are much, much easier to work with.